-- Review the applicant pool (entirely) and make recommendations for who should be interviewed to the Hiring Manager or select who will be interviewed. - Search Committee members should understand and agree on what the minimum and preferred qualifications are for the position prior to reviewing applicants.
+- Review the applicant pool (entirely) and make recommendations for who should be interviewed to the Hiring Manager. - Search Committee members should understand and agree on what the minimum and preferred qualifications are for the position based on the job posting prior to reviewing applicants.